mhmdahmedfathi/FirstProjectFWDP/README.md

 ## important_Files
 important files in my project :
-    \n Html file : it is the core of the project that makes ui that appear to the user Css file : it is the file used to design the UI to make it better to user JS file : it is the most important one as it is the one which makes the file interactive and dynamic
+    # Html file : it is the core of the project that makes ui that appear to the user
+    Css file : it is the file used to design the UI to make it better to user JS file : it is the most important one as it is the one which makes the file interactive and dynamic